John Newman (singer): 2016–present: A.N.i.M.A.L, solo hiatus and return to music

 In July 2016, Newman released the song "Olé" as a non-album single.
-In March 2018, he released "Fire in Me".
 In March 2019, he released "Feelings", co-written with Swedish collective Blnk and co-produced with Swedish producer Jarly.

+On 27 September 2017 John Newman performed at the 2017 Asian Indoor and Martial Arts Games closing ceremony held at the Olympic Stadium in Ashgabat, Turkmenistan.

 On 30 August 2019, Newman released the song "Without You" with Scottish singer Nina Nesbitt.
 The song appears on Newman's first EP A.N.i.M.A.L, which was released on 27 September 2019.

 On 8 June 2020, it was announced that Newman had collaborated with British DJ duo Sigma on their single "High on You".
 It was released on 12 June 2020.

 Newman announced later in June 2020 that he was taking a break from the music industry, and that he had left his record label and his artist management company.
 He mentioned in the social media announcement that his work had been causing him mental health issues, and that he would continue to release collaborations with other artists throughout the year but he was pausing his solo career.

 He returned with "Waiting for a Lifetime", which peaked No. 9 on Billboard's Dance/Mix Show Airplay Chart in May 2022, and also released his song "Holy Love".

 Personal life

 Newman has twice been diagnosed with brain tumours, undergoing surgery in 2012 and again in 2016.
 He married his Danish girlfriend, Nana-Maria on 18 August 2018 in London.

-His older brother James Newman is a singer-songwriter and won the Brit Award for British Single of the Year during the 2014 Brit Awards for co-writing Rudimental's hit "Waiting All Night".
-James was due to represent the United Kingdom in the Eurovision Song Contest 2020 with the song "My Last Breath", before its cancellation due to the COVID-19 pandemic.
-James returned to represent the UK at the Eurovision Song Contest 2021 with the song "Embers".
+He is the younger brother of singer-songwriter James Newman.

 In July 2019, whilst being interviewed by the BBC about his upcoming tour, Newman opened up about his personal struggles with mental health.
 He went on to explain that he found himself comparing himself to other musicians around him that had seen more success both musically and financially.
 To prevent himself experiencing the same struggles again, much smaller venues were chosen for his 2019 tour and he was to travel between venues in a campervan with his band.